ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ### Initial code review
 ![image](https://user-images.githubusercontent.com/83176990/129500048-e2f1c314-3a3b-42d4-8211-9d02787ac507.png)

 The following projects have been adapted from their original submissions.
 A code review was conducted by myself early in this course.
-This code review can be viewed [here](https://www.youtube.com/watch?v=jG0b8Cf76q8).
+This code review can be viewed [here](https://www.youtube.com/watch?v=jG0b8Cf76q8) (~52 minutes).

 ### Artifact One: Search Methodologies (Data Structures and Algorithms)
 ![image](https://user-images.githubusercontent.com/83176990/129497305-be8187b0-1f5d-49de-9e96-ef03fff7e9d7.png)